hashchange/jquery.scrollable/README.md

 On the face of it, animated scrolling is such a trivial task with jQuery that you'd be forgiven to think a plugin is foolish.
 Doesn't a one liner get you there?
 Is a call along the lines of `$elem.animate( { scrollTop: 1200 } )` not enough?

 Yes.
-And no – because you'll soon discover that your animations end rather abruptly when your target position is beyond the scrollable distance, so you need to check and adjust for that.
-And then, the most common object to scroll is `window`, which unfortunately can't be scrolled with `animate`.
-Turns out you need to target either `body` or `documentElement`, depending on the browser.

-Now you suddenly have to feature-test the browser for the right element, which involves injecting a test iframe that needs to be [designed rather carefully][so-comment-iframe-setup].
-Or else you can animate both elements, with `$( "html, body" ).animate(...)`, which sounds great until you use animation callbacks (`complete`, `step` etc).
-They fire twice as often as they should because you animated two elements rather than one, so you find yourself filtering callback calls, which isn't [quite as easy][so-comment-callback-filtering] as it looks at first glance, and ...
-I'll stop here.
-You get the picture.

-And that's just the basic animation.
-We haven't even started implementing [convenience][scrolling-both-axes] [options][relative-scrolling], handled [overlapping calls][overlapping-calls], or moved scrolling to a [dedicated animation queue][stopping] so as not to interfere with other animations on the page.
-We still need to address that animations [turn into a crawl][minimum-speed] when covering short distances.
-Worst of all, we ignore user interaction and fail to [stop an ongoing scroll animation][user-interaction] if the user taps, clicks, or scrolls, which we definitely should in most cases.

-See?
-That's why you get a plugin for such a trivial task.
+And no. In a number of respects, the jQuery solution isn't quite good enough – or, depending on your priorities, nowhere near good enough.
+And your users might share that view.

+###### User experience

+- A jQuery animation doesn't respond to user actions.
+Once the animation has begun, it carries on, no matter how often the user clicks, taps, or tries to scroll.
+By contrast, jQuery.scrollable [respects user actions][user-interaction], and allows you to customize your response.

+- jQuery doesn't deal well with overlapping calls.
+What happens when there is a button triggering a scroll, and a user clicks it seven times in a row?
+Or when a scroll movement is supposed to begin, but a previous one hasn't finished yet? jQuery.scrollable lets you [choose the outcome][overlapping-calls], in a way that always works.

+- jQuery animations turn into a crawl when covering short distances. jQuery.scrollable prevents that by introducing a [minimum speed][minimum-speed].

+###### Navigating the gotchas

+- The right way to animate window scrolling depends on the browser.
+Common solutions cause callbacks to [behave weirdly][so-callbacks-called-twice], leading to workarounds which introduce [other inconsistencies][so-comment-callback-filtering].

+  jQuery.scrollable establishes the correct approach, behind the scenes, by actually testing the browser behaviour.
+Callbacks work as they should, or perhaps even [a bit better][animation-callbacks].

+- Let a component do the math.
+For instance, if your scroll target happens to be near the bottom of the page, it can't be scrolled to the top of the window.
+Account for that, or else the scroll animation hits the end of its run at full speed, and stops jarringly.

+  That kind of thing.
+One would assume that it's taken care of in a component like jQuery.scrollable, and it is.

+- Keep things separate. jQuery.scrollable manages scrolling in its own [dedicated animation queue][stopping] so as not to interfere with other animations on the page.

+###### Ease of use

+- Well, you get [relative scrolling][relative-scrolling], [simultaneous or sequential][scrolling-both-axes] scrolling on both axes, a [very][window-scrolling] [permissive][absolute-scrolling] syntax, keywords, percentages, and stuff.

 ## OK.
 How?

 It's super simple.
 And it gives you a lot of flexibility.

-<small>[Window scrolling][window-scrolling] – [Absolute target][absolute-scrolling] – [Relative target][relative-scrolling]</small><br>
+Target positions: [Window scrolling][window-scrolling] – [Absolute target][absolute-scrolling] – [Relative target][relative-scrolling]<br>
-<small>[Overlapping calls][overlapping-calls] – [Minimum speed][minimum-speed] – [User interaction][user-interaction] – [Options][animation-options]</small><br>
+User experience: [Overlapping calls][overlapping-calls] – [Minimum speed][minimum-speed] – [User interaction][user-interaction]<br>
+Animation: [Callbacks][animation-callbacks] – [Options][animation-options] – [Stopping][stopping] – [Custom queues][custom-queues]<br>
-<small>[Stopping][stopping] – [Custom queues][custom-queues] – [Scrollable distance][scrollable-distance] – [Scrollable element][scrollable-element]</small>
+Helpers: [Scrollable distance][scrollable-distance] – [Scrollable element][scrollable-element]

 ### Scrolling a window